Best Sandwich in Every U.S. State

 You can get a ham sandwich anywhere…right?
 If you see no problem with that statement, you've never tried a Detroit ham sandwich.
 This local specialty, invented in the ‘60s, consists of smoked, bone-in, spiral-cut ham slices on an onion roll topped with Swiss cheese, yellow mustard, lettuce and tomato.

-The sandwich is in the name of Mike's Famous Ham Place in Detroit, where it has been on the menu since 1974.
+The sandwich is in the name of Mike's Famous Ham Place in Detroit, and has been on the menu since 1974.
 Lile's is another great spot to try this local invention, thanks to its generous slices of hand-carved ham.

 Walleye is the official fish of Minnesota, and locals love it any which way, but fried on a sandwich is definitely a frontrunner.
-Mac's Fish and Chips' three outposts throughout the Twin Cities serves it super simply, to tremendous effect: battered and fried with pickles, lemon and tartar sauce.
+Mac's Fish and Chips' three outposts throughout the Twin Cities serve it simple, to tremendous effect: battered and fried with pickles, lemon and tartar sauce.

-If you're looking for something a touch more innovative, Buster's in Mankato on 28th serves up a delicious Walleye Rachel, pairing the battered-and-fried fish with Swiss, creamy coleslaw and tartar sauce, and serving it up on pumpernickel bread.
-400 Tavern in Minneapolis adds its own twist on the fave with its North Shore Walley Roll, serving the fish beer-battered and pairing it with spicy aioli on a butter-toasted roll.
+If you're looking for something a touch more innovative, 400 Tavern in Minneapolis adds its own twist on the fave with its North Shore Walley Roll, serving the fish beer-battered and pairing it with spicy aioli on a butter-toasted roll.

 A long-standing Mississippi tradition, chewy, flavorful pig's ears are particularly delightful in a sandwich.
 Thanks to attention from Anthony Bourdain, this is what the Big Apple Inn in Jackson is known for, and they certainly live up to the hype: pressure cooked until tender, the ears are served with mustard, homemade hot sauce and slaw.